AlejandroDavidArzolaSaavedra/Ulpgc-Events-App/doc/README.md

 # ULPGC Events Sprint Reviews 🔄

-This document provides a summary of the reviews conducted during the three sprints of the ULPGC Events application development.
+This document provides a summary in Spanish of the reviews conducted during the three sprints of the ULPGC Events application development.

 ## Sprint 1 🚀